MicrosoftDocs/visualstudio-docs/docs/profiling/how-to-attach-the-profiler-to-a-dotnet-framework-stand-alone-application-to-collect-memory-data-by-using-the-command-line.md

 ---
 # How to: Attach the Profiler to a .NET Framework Stand-Alone Application to Collect Memory Data by Using the Command Line

-This topic describes how to use Visual Studio Profiling Tools command-line tools to attach the profiler to a running .NET Framework stand-alone (client) application and collect memory data.
+This article describes how to use Visual Studio Profiling Tools command-line tools to attach the profiler to a running .NET Framework stand-alone (client) application and collect memory data.

 > [!NOTE]
 > Command-line tools of the Profiling Tools are located in the \Team Tools\Performance Tools subdirectory of the [!INCLUDE[vs_current_short](../code-quality/includes/vs_current_short_md.md)] installation directory.
 On 64-bit computers, both 64-bit and 32-bit versions of the tools are available.
 To use the profiler command-line tools, you must add the tools path to the PATH environment variable of the Command Prompt window or add it to the command itself.
 For more information, see [Specifying the Path to Command Line Tools](../profiling/specifying-the-path-to-profiling-tools-command-line-tools.md).